Maine to Tennessee Car Shipping (2026 Cost Guide)

 When transporting your vehicle from the Pine Tree State to the Volunteer State, these factors will influence your final price:

-- Distance and route: Traveling from Maine to Tennessee involves roughly 1,371 miles.
-Greater distances increase both fuel and labor expenses.
+- Distance and route: The route from Maine to Tennessee is about 1,371 miles.
+Costs grow with longer trips due to the increased fuel and labor required.

 - Time of the year: Peak seasons like summer or holidays raise shipping demand.
 This makes moves out of Maine more expensive during these times.